Energy Compliance and Exemptions

 Statistics charts (Graphs, charts, statistics and reporting series)

-Under SECR, qualifying organisations are required to include their energy consumption, associated greenhouse gas emissions, and energy efficiency measures in their annual Directors’ Report.
+SECR is a mandatory reporting framework for large UK businesses aimed at improving transparency around energy use and carbon emissions.
+Under SECR, qualifying organisations must disclose their energy consumption, greenhouse gas emissions, and energy efficiency measures in their annual Directors’ Report.

-Exemptions and reduced rates are available for businesses in specific sectors that are deemed energy-intensive or trade-exposed.
-Additionally, businesses that participate in certain government-backed energy efficiency schemes, such as Climate Change Agreements (CCAs) or the Carbon Reduction Commitment (CRC), may receive discounts or exemptions from the CCL.
+Exemptions and reductions apply to energy-intensive sectors and businesses in government-backed schemes like Climate Change Agreements (CCAs) or the Carbon Reduction Commitment (CRC), offering discounts or full exemptions from the CCL.

 trees representing climate change